Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Neural Network/Face Recognition.rst

 Note: Multiple faces can be registered.
 However, when registering a face, ensure that there is only one face in the frame.

-To register a face, aim the camera to a targeted face and enter **“REG={Name}”** to give the targeted face a name.
-For example, “REG=SAM”.
+To register a face, aim the camera to a targeted face and enter **"REG={Name}"** to give the targeted face a name.
+For example, "REG=SAM".

 |image07|